clicon/clixon-docs/netconf.rst

   +-----------------+

-The steps followed to make a netconf callhome is as follows are:
+The steps to make a netconf callhome is as follows:

 1) Start the ssh client using ``-o ProxyUseFdpass=yes -o ProxyCommand="callhome-client"``.
 Callhome-client listens on port 4334 for incoming TCP connections.
 2) Start the callhome program on the server making tcp connect to client on port 4334 establishing a tcp stream with the client
 3) The callhome program starts ``sshd -i`` using the established stream socket
 4) The callhome-client returns with an open stream socket to the ssh client establishing an SSH stream to the server
-5) Netconf messages are sent on stdin to the ssh client in turen using the established SSH stream and the netconf subsystem to clixon, which returns a reply.
+5) Netconf messages are sent on stdin to the ssh client in turn using the established SSH stream and the netconf subsystem to clixon, which returns a reply.

 The callhome and callhome-client referred to above are implemented by the utility functions: ``util/clixon_netconf_ssh_callhome`` and ``util/clixon_netconf_ssh_callhome_client``.